 Spacewar! was conceived in 1961 by Martin Graetz, Stephen Russell, and Wayne Wiitanen.
 It was first realized on the PDP-1 in 1962 by Stephen Russell, Peter Samson, Dan Edwards, and Martin Graetz, together with Alan Kotok, Steve Piner, and Robert A Saunders.

-This version by Norbert Landsteiner, www.masswerk.at, 2012, updated 2013.
+This emulation is by Norbert Landsteiner, www.masswerk.at, 2012–2022.

 * M E M O *